ComposableFi/mantis-docs/docs/protocol/solvers.md

 **Mantis accepts both cross-chain and single domain orders.** Initially, Mantis will be compatible with swaps.
 Later, Mantis will be able to accept many order types: time-weighted average prices, bracket orders, looping, block trades, conditional trades, centralized exchange interactions, and intent-based bridging.

 Mantis can also interact with a range of protocols, from basic to complicated.
-The eventual goal is to facilitate any functionality, so long as it is on an IBC-connected chain (e.g. those connected by [Picasso](https://docs.picasso.network/)).
+The eventual goal is to facilitate any functionality.

 Initially, solvers can generate solutions to intents by: